tmd-lab/tmdsimpy/README.md

 - *Nonlinear Forces* - see files under NL_FORCES folder.
     - *Alternating Frequency Time (AFT)* - see verify_aft.py (Duffing) and verify_hysteretic_aft.py (Jenkins)
+    - The vector versions of Iwan and Jenkins are much faster than the normal version under some conditions.
 - *Continuation* - see verify_continuation.py
 - *Extended Periodic Motion Concept (EPMC)* - see verify_epmc.py
 - *Harmonic Balance Method (HBM)* - see verify_hbm.py